shentibeitaokongle/DSVC/assignment1/Deeplearning Review.md

 * the aim of researchers has been to replace hand-engineered features with trainable multilayer networks,but despite its simplicity,the solution was not widely understood until the mid 1980s.As it turns out,multilayer architectures can be trained by simple stochastic gradient descent.
 * chain rule for derivatives
+* once these gradients(对目标函数) have been computed, it is straightforward to compute the gradients(目标函数对每个权值) with respect to the weights of each moudule
+* feedforward neural network architectures
+* non-linear function
+* rectified linear unit(ReLU)
+* units that are not in the input or output layer are conventionally called hidden units
+* local minima
+* saddle points where the gradient is zero
+* CIFAR introduced unsupervised learning procedures that could
+* overfitting
+* full connectivity between adjacent layers
+* convolutional neural network(ConvNet)

+### Convolutional neural networks

 *